 The only documentation you need to open a sole proprietorship is the business permits and licenses required by your home state and local government.
 You don’t, however, have to register your business with your home state legally.
 So, if you (or you and your spouse) open a company with no business partners and have not registered with your home state, your business is categorized as a sole proprietorship.
 Yes, it’s that easy.

 Which Businesses Are Sole Proprietorships?

 Odds are, you’ve encountered or done business with a sole proprietor at least once.
 The most common example is a freelancer like a journalist or graphic designer.
 Most home-based businesses are sole proprietors.
 Other examples include personal trainers, accountants, or consultants.
 All these individuals had to do was look up what kind of permits and licenses they need to sell their products or services in their city and state.
 Once they began offering these products or services, their business was technically open.

 Aside from the permits mentioned above or licenses, the only other legal documentation you may need to start a sole proprietorship is what’s known as a “DBA,” which stands for “Doing Business As.”
-A DBA is required by any business (regardless of entity type), that intends to operate under a name other than the full name of the owner.
+A DBA is required by any business (regardless of entity type) that intends to operate under a name other than the owner’s full name.
 Sole proprietors often don’t have to worry about filing a DBA because even though they are technically business owners, their businesses don’t have names.
 That personal trainer or graphic designer you hired is probably just referred to by the individual’s name and doesn’t market him or herself in any other way.